-How Are We Funded - Healthwatch is funded by the Department of Health and Social Care (DHSC).
+How Are We Funded - Healthwatch is funded by the Department of Health and Social Care.
 The funds are essential to ensuring the resources for every local Healthwatch to run a high-quality service for their community and enable the government to track what happens with its investment.
-Healthwatch England asks each local Healthwatch on an annual basis to publish the amount of funding they expect to receive from SCC, as DHSC gives the funding to local councils (like SCC), who then commission Healthwatch services.
-Additionally, Healthwatch Somerset is hosted by an organisation called Evolving Communities, who support Healthwatch with services such as HR, payroll, and communications.
+Healthwatch England asks each local Healthwatch on an annual basis to publish the amount of funding they expect to receive, as DHSC gives the funding to local councils (like SCC), who then commission Healthwatch services.
+Additionally, Healthwatch Somerset is hosted by an organisation called

+Evolving Communities, who support Healthwatch with services such as HR, payroll, and communications.

-What We Do - Healthwatch offers help, advice and signposting and have an 0800 phone number, a website, and an email address where people can contact them.
-Healthwatch also anonymously records people's experiences with the NHS and social care and uses them to represent the voice of the community in order to address the services, their commissioners and regulators, and funders.
+What We Do - Healthwatch offers help, advice and signposting and has an 0800 phone number, a website, and an email address where people can contact them.
+They also anonymously record people's experiences with the NHS and social care and use them to represent the voice of the community in order to address the services, their commissioners, regulators, and funders.
 Healthwatch also visits services to see how they function, goes out in the community to work with other organisations, and produces workplans and reports focusing on important issues for the residents of Somerset.
-Because Healthwatch is a statutory organisation, there is a requirement to publish an annual report every year by the end of June and make it public.
+Because they are a statutory organisation, they need to publish an annual report every year by the end of June and make it public.